-How do I choose an Apple iMac?
+How do you choose the right Apple iMac?

 Business and administrative use